Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Benkei speed digging is explained in more detail [here](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Benkei-speed-tech).

 This is the most commonly used movement tactic in individual level runs since it's so fast and versatile.
 It even works in areas with tricky terrain since Benkei can bypass water surface, angled surfaces and ledges while digging.
-It's harder to utilize in full game runs since it requires you to setup Benkei with a maxed out Speed and Agility 10 first.
+It's harder to utilize in full game runs since it requires you to setup Benkei with a maxed out Speed and Agility 10 first, plus it's quite costly as far as musou is concerned.

 ### Top high jump